 Disqus is a service I've been eying to remove for some time now after its stream of issues and continuous tracking of users.
 Unfortunately when migrating from WordPress to Ghost I wasn't left with many choices.
-There are alternatives like Commento or Hosted Comments but the former isn't quite mature enough yet and the latter is far to expensive for my little blog.
+There are alternatives like Commento or Hosted Comments (now shutdown) but the former isn't quite mature enough yet and the latter was far to expensive for my little blog.

 Thankfully a recent post on Hacker News covering Disqus' acquisition linked to a new service I hadn't seen before, Remarkbox.
 I hit up Russell - Remarkbox's creator - asked a few questions about data ownership and the migration plan then took the plunge!
 A short python script later we had my Disqus comments imported and I was live.